The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 Massachusetts Sen. Elizabeth Warren

 Pros: Democrats and the progressive left love Warren.
 She tops polls for who Democrats want Biden to pick.
 She knows the issues as well or better than anyone and would certainly be ready to govern.
-A Warren pick would indicate Biden wants to embrace the left and some of Warren's (and Bernie Sanders') policies and political approach.
-Warren would not be someone who sits back as vice president — she'd want a portfolio and to get to work on the things important to her right away.
+A Warren pick would indicate Biden wants to embrace the left and some of Warren's (and Bernie Sanders') policies and political approaches.
+Warren would not be someone who sits back as vice president — she'd want a portfolio and to work on the things important to her right away.

 Cons: But Warren and Biden haven't always had a warm relationship (though she's said nice things about him lately).
-And she does nothing to appeal to the middle, has no regional advantage, and isn't a woman of color.
+And she does nothing to appeal to the middle, has no regional advantage and isn't a woman of color.

 Michigan Gov. Gretchen Whitmer